erikucenik/PersonalWebsite/README.md

 # My Personal Website

-This is the source code for my FastAPI website, where I store my articles.
+This is the source code for [my website](https://erikucenik.com/), where I store my articles.

 # How it works